cloudjun/algo/java/DropXbox/README.md

 Question #2
 ---------------
 **Assumptions**

-:  The player has to quit the game to change the region or mode.
+>The player has to quit the game to change the region or mode.
-:  Region and Mode are both enums.
+>Region and Mode are both enums.

 **Restful API specification**